Anz1x/NVIM-Config/README.md

 # NVIM-Configs
-My nvim configs (for Windows) and setup feel free to use it
+My nvim configs (for Windows) and setup feel free to use it.

+I will keep updating this.